 Singer 4452 Heavy Duty Sewing Machine

-This Singer Heavy Duty sewing machine is the least expensive machine in our list.
+This Singer Heavy Duty sewing machine is the least expensive on our list.
 It’s the ideal choice for those who sew various home projects with occasional layered projects.
 You will be able to do quilts, upholstery, and denim projects.
 It has 32 built-in stitches including a fully-automatic 1-step buttonholer.
 It features a top-loading bobbin system, an automatic needle threader, and a high presser foot clearance.
 It has a metal-constructed interior but weighs lighter than Janome HD3000.

 Singer HD4452’s 85-watt motor is 60% stronger than the average Singer sewing machine.
 It churns stitches fast at 1,100 per minute.
 Like Janome HD3000, this is a real workhorse among home sewing machines.
 By industrial standards, though, it may not score very high.
 Even then, we do believe that this Singer heavy duty sewing machine has two strong selling points.
 One, it is inexpensive; two, it is versatile.